mikejoyceio/portfolio-template/README.md

 Project #1 of the [Front-End Web Developer Nanodegree](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001).

+######Project Overview

-The task was to replicate a design mockup in HTML and CSS and develop a responsive website that will display images, descriptions and links to each of the portfolio projects completed throughout the course of the Front-End Web Developer Nanodegree.
+Replicate a design mockup in HTML and CSS and develop a responsive website that will display images, descriptions and links to each of the portfolio projects completed throughout the course of the Front-End Web Developer Nanodegree.

 ##Resources